-In 2015 3.65 million travelers visited Zion National Park.
+Over 4 million travelers visit Zion National Park each year.
 To ease the stress of so many visitors on the fragile ecosystem, park officials have utilized a shuttle system for quite some time.
 It's the only national park in Utah to have a shuttle system.
-Free shuttle buses run from early morning to late evening and the average wait is 15 minutes or less, sometimes arriving every 7 minutes during the busy season.
+Shuttle buses run from early morning to late evening and the average wait is 15 minutes or less, sometimes arriving every 7 minutes during the busy season.
 Buses are fully accessible for those with physical disabilities.

-You can leave your car in the town of Springdale and ride the town shuttle to Zion National Park.
+You can leave your car in the town of Springdale and ride the town shuttle to the Zion National Park South Entrance.
 You'll see a number of ''Shuttle Parking'' signs throughout town to guide you to one of the nine stops in Springdale closest to you.
 If you are staying at a lodge or motel, leave your car there and ride the shuttle to the park.

 Zion Canyon Shuttle